Own a Philippine Home Loan

 - No need to come to the Philippines to apply

-- Pay via remittance or debit from a PNB account
+- Pay via debit from a PNB account

 - Purchase of residential lot, house & lot, condominium, townhouse or rowhouse